 What if I don’t want to walk?

-Our Tour Partner, Savannah Pedicab is available across MLK, Jr. Blvd. from Tour Headquarters, as well as along the Tour path.
+Our Tour Partner, Savannah Pedicab is available throughout the Landmark District.
 For a small fee, a pedicab will drive you from home to home.

 Is the Tour wheelchair accessible?